ebruoglakkaya/ebruoglakkaya/README.md

 - I love everything about js
 - I have a bachelor degree in Computer Engineer (Halic University | 2019)
 - I have some certificates on web and mobile development
-- I'm use React& Native for mobile front-end, .Net tecnologies for back-end development
+- I'm use React& Native for mobile front-end

 #### Connect with me: